Asia (Miami)

 Asia is a residential skyscraper on Brickell Key in the Brickell district of Downtown Miami, Florida, United States.
 The tower rises 483 ft, with 36 floors.
 Asia was topped out in mid-2007, and was completed structurally in January 2008.
-It is currently the 20th-tallest building in Miami.
-The tower is one of several new residential developments taking place in Miami, and is a part of the city's recent Manhattanization wave.
+When built, it was among the tallest buildings in Miami, ranking near the top 20, but as of 2025 its not within the top 75.
+The tower is one of several new residential developments taking place in Miami, and is a part of the city's first Manhattanization wave of the mid to late 00s.
 The architectural firm who designed the building was J Scott Architecture.

 Asia Miami features 123 total residences serviced by 5 private elevators.

 Zoned schools

 Residents are zoned to Miami-Dade County Public Schools.
 Zoned schools include Southside Elementary School, Shenandoah Middle School, and Booker T. Washington High School.